 Ingredients

-Add broth to the skillet and scrape up browned bits.
-Stir in Worcestershire-style sauce and bay leaf. - Assemble
+- Add broth to skillet and scrape browned bits.
+Stir in Worcestershire-style sauce and bay leaf.
+Simmer gently until slightly reduced.

-Return chicken to the skillet.
-Top with onions and cheese. - Bake
+- Return chicken to skillet.
+Top with onions and cheese.

 Notes